emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: rr96.html

+    The context for this paper is functional computation by graph reduction.
+Our overall aim is more efficient use of memory.
+The specific topic is the detection of dormant cells in the live graph -- those retained in heap memory though not actually playing a useful role in computation.
+We describe a profiler that can identify heap consumption by such 'useless' cells.
+Unlike heap profilers based on traversals of the live heap, this profiler works by examining cells post-mortem.
+The new profiler has revealed a surprisingly large proportion of 'useless' cells, even in some programs that previously seemed space-efficient such as the bootstrapping Haskell compiler "nhc".

 * .. _RW99:

   David J. Roth, David S. Wise.
 1999. "`One-bit counts between unique and sticky <http://www.cs.indiana.edu/pub/techreports/TR516.pdf>`_".
 ACM.
 ISMM'98, pp. 49--56.

   .. abstract: rw99.html

+    Stoye's one-bit reference tagging scheme can be extended to local counts of two or more via two strategies.
+The first, suited to pure register transactions, is a cache of referents to two shared references.
+The analog of Deutch's and Bobrow's multiple-reference table, this cache is sufficient to manage small counts across successive assignment statements.
+Thus, accurate reference counts above one can be tracked for short intervals, like that bridging one function's environment to its successor's.

+    The second, motivated by runtime stacks that duplicate references, avoids counting any references from the stack.
+It requires a local pointer-inversion protocol in the mutator, but one still local to the referent and the stack frame.
+Thus, an accurate reference count of one can be maintained regardless of references from the recursion stack.

 * .. _ROVNER85: